LFL-Lab/SQuADDS/docs/source/developer/2026-04-17-drivenmodal-hfss-worklog.md

 3. Confirm branch is still `codex/drivenmodal-api-prd`.
 4. Confirm unrelated untracked files remain untouched.
 5. For the coupled-system branch, start from the saved quarter-wave Tutorial 11 artifacts and summary warning in `tutorials/runtime/drivenmodal_coupled_system/checkpoints/tutorial11-quarter-000-v2` before changing the tutorial again.
-6. Next red-green slice for Tutorial 11: turn the current warning-backed quarter-wave run into a trustworthy extracted `f_r/kappa/g/chi` workflow, then validate the half-wave path.
+6. Next red-green slice for Tutorial 11: replace the current coarse notch extractor with a sub-bin / complex-response-based resonance tracker on the existing `8-9 GHz / 22000` Touchstone, then validate whether that exposes the small but nonzero `LJ_g` / `LJ_e` split before rerunning HFSS again.
 7. Use the current tutorial scripts as concrete Windows/Ansys validation clients when refining the public API instead of rewriting them from scratch.

 ## Handoff notes for future agents